phenchanter/estimote-beacons-phonegap-plugin-for-android/README.md

 ## Overview

-This is a [Cordova 3.x](http://cordova.apache.org)/[PhoneGap 3.x](http://phonegap.com) plugin for Android which allows interaction with [Estimote iBeacons](http://estimote.com).
+This is a [Cordova](http://cordova.apache.org)/[PhoneGap](http://phonegap.com) 3.x plugin for Android which allows interaction with [Estimote iBeacons](http://estimote.com).
 This plugin is just a wrapper around [Estimote Android SDK](https://github.com/Estimote/Android-SDK).

 This plugin allows for:
 - beacon ranging: Scan beacons and optionally filter them by their values.